-- The potential student housing near the new library is 1.5 acres and is located across from the CAADO parking structure on University Avenue across from the District office. - ii.
+- i.
+The potential student housing near the new library is 1.5 acres and is located across from the CAADO parking structure on University Avenue across from the District office. - ii.
 Student housing survey and market demand study conducted during March 1 through March 15, 2021. - iii.
-The college will be engaged moving forward and it will benefit the RCC students.
-There are valid concerns being brought up by the president and his cabinet. - iv.
 The survey has concluded, it received over 1,800 responses.
 MGT consulting was hired by the district and OPR.
-The initial survey shows a very high demand for student housing for RCC. - v.
-The negotiation with City of Riverside for the purchase of the surplus land is ongoing.
-There is a draft PSA that is being reviewed by legal and general council and the Chancellor.
-There is no date for when it will be finalized but it is moving in the right direction to get the PSA in place and for the district to buy the land to develop student housing.
+The initial survey shows a very high demand for student housing for RCC. - iv.
+The district is no longer seeking a PSA with OPR as they are not a right fit for the district's needs.
+The proposal to the City of Riverside may be cancelled pending City decision.
+The BOT has been apprised of the situation.